xUmutKx/LyricsForPoweramp/docs/guide.md

           #### Updating Lyrics Files on PlayStore Version:
           The Play Store version includes a Library Screen, allowing you to change lyrics anytime without changing playback or launching Poweramp.

+  - #### Lyrics Editor
+      - #### Translation Service API Keys
+        You need to configure this field by entering API keys from your own account on the API provider's website.
+This allows the feature to remain free for everyone, as it avoids the need for me to pay for API usage and turn it into a paid feature.
+Your keys are stored only on your device.

+      - #### API Providers
+          - Google Gemini

+            Get an API Key from here - https://aistudio.google.com/app/apikey.
     - #### Filters
       You can specify filters for the title, artist, and album fields to remove matches from the corresponding search parameter.